infracdo/hiveconnect-backend/README.md

 ```bash
 docker ps
 ```
+- If you get permission denied, logout-login for WSL or Reboot for Ubuntu
-If you won't get any errors, that means it is installed succesfully
+- If you won't get any errors, that means it is installed succesfully

 ---